-My last six months: two interval sessions, zone 2, and light strength
+My training week: two short interval sessions, zone 2, and light strength

 Zone 2 is my home turf